kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 .
 .

-// LabelKey is a value in a label; it is a string.
+// LabelKey is a key for a label; it is a string.
 // +permission-parameter-source:"label-key"
 type LabelKey string